-As for the intensity, for strength you should work around 4 reps at 90% 1 RM to 6 at 85% 1 RM, which in itself also yields result for fast twitch fiber hypertrophy.
+As for the intensity, for strength, you should work around 4 reps at 90% 1 RM to 6 at 85% 1 RM, which in itself also yields results for fast-twitch fiber hypertrophy.

 This method will allow you to compress your workout, making it time efficient and also more effective, as it will enhance your metabolism and fat loss rate.

-Training every day like this also means than your total volume for each muscle group should be low, with moderate intensity, 50% to 70% of 1 RM, and NOT to failure.
+Training every day like this also means that your total volume for each muscle group should be low, with moderate intensity, 50% to 70% of 1 RM, and NOT to muscle failure.

 What About Diet?

-Nutrition is paramount for a healthy body composition with low body fat and lean muscle.
-All the workouts in the world will be of no use if you are over eating, eating insufficiently, or randomly with all the carbs, fats and proteins off balance.
+Nutrition is paramount for healthy body composition with low body fat and lean muscle.
+All the workouts in the world will be of no use if you are overeating, eating insufficiently, or randomly with all the carbs, fats, and proteins off balance.

-Eating right is not rocket science but often times diet and program fads make it sound more difficult than it really is to keep a healthy body weight, or to lose fat and build lean muscle in a safe, sustainable way.
+Eating right is not rocket science but often times diet and program fads make it sound more difficult than it really is to keep healthy body weight or to lose fat and build lean muscle in a safe, sustainable way.

 Breakfast is very important, as it will set you up for the rest of the day.
-A poor breakfast will have you playing catch up for the remaining time, upsetting your energy levels, protein synthesis and stored glycogen which is so important for you muscles when you workout.
+A poor breakfast will have you playing catch up for the remaining time, upsetting your energy levels, protein synthesis, and stored glycogen which is so important for your muscles when you workout.
 Have a light dinner instead.

 Drinking plenty of water is also very important to clear your body from toxins and help your kidneys getting rid of creatinine while keeping your muscles hydrated and your body functioning properly.